sergueik/springboot_study/bookmarks/inspec/README.md

 Check for Other Roles: You can add more checks for other roles or specific member types.
 Fail on Certain Conditions: Use the expect statements to fail the test if any of the conditions are not met.
 Check All Projects: If you want to

+The “unsupported resource/backend combination” error in InSpec usually occurs when there is a mismatch between the backend being used and the resource types supported by that backend.
+Each backend supports specific types of resources, and not all backends can work with all resource types.

+For example, the gcp backend is designed to interact with Google Cloud Platform resources using the Google Cloud API and is typically used with google_* InSpec resources (e.g., google_project, google_compute_instance).
+The command resource, however, runs shell commands, and using it with the gcp backend can cause this error because command expects a backend that can execute commands (like local, ssh, docker, or winrm).

+Fixing the Unsupported Resource/Backend Combination Error If you’re getting this error with -t gcp, it suggests that InSpec is trying to run a command in an environment that doesn’t support it, like Google Cloud's API backend.

+Here are some options for addressing this:

+Remove the -t gcp Argument:

+If you need to run shell commands (like gcloud) rather than directly using Google Cloud API calls, you should switch to a backend that supports command, like local or ssh.
+Example: To run locally, simply omit the -t argument or use -t local.
+Use GCP Resources Directly:

+If your goal is to validate Google Cloud configurations, consider using InSpec’s built-in google_* resources, which are designed for the gcp backend.
+These resources can directly query GCP APIs without needing gcloud commands.
+Example GCP resource usage:
+ruby
+Copy code
+control 'gcp-project' do
+  impact 1.0
+  title 'Ensure GCP Project settings' describe google_project(project: 'your-project-id') do
+    it { should exist }
+    its('name') { should cmp 'your-project-name' }
+  end
+end
+Combine Local/SSH and GCP Resources:

+If you need both command and google_* resources, consider structuring your tests so that command resources run on a local or ssh backend, while google_* resources use gcp for cloud-specific checks.
+By selecting the appropriate backend based on the resources you need, you can avoid the “unsupported resource/backend combination” error and ensure InSpec tests run as expected.

+he local backend in InSpec is supported on Linux, macOS, and Windows operating systems, so it is not limited to Linux.
+The local backend allows InSpec to run tests directly on the machine where InSpec is executed, regardless of the OS, as long as InSpec itself is supported on that platform.

+Here’s a quick breakdown:

+Linux: Full support for local backend, commonly used with InSpec.
+macOS: Also fully supported for the local backend.
+Windows: Supported, but there may be slight syntax differences in the command resource due to shell differences (PowerShell, cmd).
+For cross-platform compatibility, you might sometimes need to adjust commands or paths in the command resource to match the OS, especially when using Windows.
+But overall, the local backend is broadly compatible across major OS environments.